ProgrammeVitam/vitam-ui/ui/ui-frontend/README.md

 You also need to update the `vitamui-icons.css` file.
 Open the `style.css` from your downloaded archive and copy everything from line `27` to the end of the file.
 Now open `src/sass/icons/vitamui-icons.css` and replace the same portion of code.

 > Attention: Do not override the first part of the file (from line `1` to line `25`)

+Please add each new icon to the icon category in the starter-kit project.